Nithindanday/OctoPrint-FirmwareUpdater/README.md

 To flash an AT90USB-based board the tool `dfu-programmer` needs to be installed on the OctoPrint host.

 #### Dfu-programmer Installation
-A version of `dfu-programmer` can be installed via `apt-get install` but it is outdated.
+A version of `dfu-programmer` can be installed via `apt install` but it is outdated.
 Please build the latest version from [Github](https://github.com/dfu-programmer/dfu-programmer) using these commands:

 ```
 cd ~
-sudo apt-get install autoconf libusb-1.0-0-dev
+sudo apt install autoconf libusb-1.0-0-dev
 git clone https://github.com/dfu-programmer/dfu-programmer.git
 cd dfu-programmer
 ./bootstrap.sh